Last updated: June 2026

 • Trucking and landside coordination

-For cargo operators, JKIA’s growing freight volumes make early stand, handling, equipment and documentation coordination especially important.
+For cargo operators, growing freight activity makes early stand, handling, equipment, documentation and stakeholder coordination especially important.

 Private Jet and VIP Handling at JKIA

-JKIA is also relevant for private aviation, executive travel, business delegations and VIP arrivals into Nairobi.
+JKIA is also relevant to private aviation, executive travel, business delegations, and VIP arrivals in Nairobi.

 Private jet and VIP operations may require: